Bonnie S Glaser

 Bonnie Glaser is a Nonresident Fellow at the Lowy Institute.

-Bonnie works on issues related to Chinese foreign and security policy, and is a senior adviser for Asia in the Freeman Chair in China Studies, at Centre for Strategic and International Studies (CSIS).
-She is concomitantly a senior associate with CSIS Pacific Forum and a consultant for the U.S. government on East Asia.
+Bonnie works on issues related to Chinese foreign and security policy.
+She is director of the Asia Program at the German Marshall Fund of the United States.
+She was previously senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
 From 2003 to mid-2008, Ms. Glaser was a senior associate in the CSIS International Security Program.
 Prior to joining CSIS, she served as a consultant for various U.S. government offices, including the Departments of Defense and State.
 Ms. Glaser has written extensively on Chinese threat perceptions and views of the strategic environment, China’s foreign policy, Sino-U.S. relations, U.S.-China military ties, cross-strait relations, Chinese assessments of the Korean peninsula, and Chinese perspectives on missile defense and multilateral security in Asia.

 Her writings have been published in the Washington Quarterly, China Quarterly, Asian Survey, International Security, Problems of Communism, Contemporary Southeast Asia, American Foreign Policy Interests, Far Eastern Economic Review, Korean Journal of Defense Analysis, New York Times, and International Herald Tribune, as well as various edited volumes on Asian security.
 Ms. Glaser is a regular contributor to the Pacific Forum quarterly Web journal Comparative Connections.
 She is currently a board member of the U.S. Committee of the Council for Security Cooperation in the Asia Pacific and a member of the Council on Foreign Relations, and she served as a member of the Defense Department’s Defense Policy Board China Panel in 1997.
 Ms. Glaser received her B.A. in political science from Boston University and her M.A. with concentrations in international economics and Chinese studies from the Johns Hopkins School of Advanced International Studies.